ascopes/protobuf-maven-plugin/SECURITY.md

 If the issue is with `protoc` or another dependency, then any issues need to be raised with the associated projects.
-This project is not affiliated with any of the projects it depends upon.
+This project is not affiliated with any of the projects it depends upon, unless explicitly stated via relevant license documentation.